 Observe bears: Combine a floatplane flight, hiking, and kayaking to watch brown bears in their natural habitat.
 Be prepared to hike into the old-growth forest to reach a viewing stand where you can watch the bears from above.
 Keep in mind that the minimum age for bear excursions is 10.

 Go on a dog sled ride: Kids can experience dog sledding in both warm and cold weather while learning more about Alaska’s official state sport.
 Want more adventure?
 Combine a helicopter ride with a dog sledding excursion.

 Visit a salmon hatchery: Learn about Pacific salmon at the Macaulay Salmon Hatchery with tours and aquarium viewing.
 The hatchery is open daily from May through September and by appointment during weekdays from October through April.
 Call (907) 463-5114.
 Admission is $15 for adults and $10 for children.

 Cozy home away from home

 No matter how you choose to spend your time, the Frontier Suites offers a comfortable space with plenty of room for the full family.
 As a bonus, the Northern Cuisine Restaurant, located in the hotel’s lobby, serves breakfast, lunch, and dinner daily.
-The menu features Filipino and American dishes, and the hotel provides a daily breakfast voucher that guests can use for select menu options.
-They also have the opportunity to apply the voucher price to other breakfast choices and pay the difference.
+Notably, the menu features Filipino and American dishes, and the hotel provides a daily breakfast voucher that guests can use for select menu options.
+And they also have the opportunity to apply the voucher price to other breakfast choices and pay the difference.